|Mechanical Engineering, B.S.||Degree||B.S.|

 |Accelerated Mechanical Engineering, B.S./M.S.||Degree||B.S-M.S|

 Idaho State University mechanical engineering graduates are successfully employed in many areas and many have chosen to continue advanced studies in a wide variety of specialized engineering disciplines throughout the region and nation.

-Every student entering the mechanical engineering program is assigned a faculty advisor to guarantee an appropriate plan of study and to insure continuity throughout the program.
+Every student entering the mechanical engineering program is assigned a faculty advisor to ensure an appropriate plan of study and to ensure continuity throughout the program.
 Each student completes university general education courses and mechanical engineering program requirements.
 A student who pursues a double major should regularly consult with a faculty member from each of the two major programs.

 Students entering the mechanical engineering program should have adequate credentials in algebra and trigonometry or higher to enter the calculus sequence.
 Students not entering at the calculus level will not be eligible to register for mechanical engineering courses until meeting the mathematics requirement.
 This may result in a delay in graduation.

 Students working toward the Bachelor of Science degree must complete 8 of the 9 General Education Objectives (a minimum of 36 credits).
 See the General Education Requirements in the Academic Information section of the catalog.

 Mechanical engineering students are encouraged to take the Fundamentals of Engineering (FE) exam during their senior year while the breadth of the engineering material covered on the examination is still fresh in their minds.
 This exam is considered the first step in professional licensure for engineers.